-Our designated Level 3 Epilepsy Monitoring Unit also offers state-of-the-art 24/7 evaluations and monitoring in addition to chronic epilepsy management.
-We offer ambulatory and in-patient unit monitoring to assess refractory epilepsy cases and surgical candidates.
+Recognized by the National Association of Epilepsy Centers (NAEC) as a Level 3 Epilepsy Monitoring Unit (EMU), Holy Cross Neuroscience Institute's EMU offers state-of-the-art 24/7 evaluations and monitoring in addition to chronic epilepsy management.
+Level 3 epilepsy centers have the expertise and facilities to offer the highest level medical evaluation and treatment for patients with complex epilepsy.
+Located on the 5th floor of Holy Cross Hospital in Fort Lauderdale, Florida, we offer ambulatory and in-patient unit monitoring to assess refractory epilepsy cases and surgical candidates.

 We accept any seizing patient, modify his or her medicines and vitals, record them with audio and video, and then come back with a comprehensive diagnosis and collaborate with neuro-imaging, including EMGs, to assist in the diagnosis.

 Our EMU houses state-of-the-art digital equipment to monitor and assist with the diagnosis of complicated seizure cases.

 Holy Cross Hospital and South Florida epilepsy expert Eduardo Locatelli, MD, MPH, opened a four-bed epilepsy monitoring unit in January 2008, which houses the region´s most sophisticated diagnostic technology for epilepsy.
 Here, our board certified neurologists and expert staff monitor and assist with the diagnosis of complicated seizure cases, while patients stay in comfortable private rooms in a medically supervised environment.